For most players, a goal and an assist in three games isn't a big deal.

-Hes with the Komets to be physical and solid defensively.
-He did those things, too, last week as the Komets went 3-0-0 to improve to 9-5-0.
+He's with the Komets to be physical and solid defensively.
+He did those things, too, as the Komets went 3-0-0 to improve to 9-5-0 overall.

-Henley is just happy to be on the ice, after missing a year and a half because of multiple surgeries on his knee.
+Henley is just happy to be on the ice, though, after missing 1 1/2 years because of multiple surgeries on his knee.
 After coming back this season, he played only seven games (one with Utah of the ECHL, six with the Komets) before straining the other knee.

 After sitting out 10 days, how did he feel last week?

-For a guy who has to do so much icing of joints and makes a living checking and fighting opponents, he played well last week.
+For a guy who has to do so much icing of joints and makes a living hitting and punching opponents, he played well last week.

 "It's almost a running joke right now," Henley said.
 "My bad knee felt good (last week) and my good knee felt bad.
 Just to get in the lineup is all I care about, and to contribute in any way.
 If I'm healthy enough to play, I'm going to play.
 If it hurts, it hurts."